Overview

 - Examination of structure/function/property relationships of ion-conducting polymers and thin films

-- Production of renewable hydrogen using electrochemical technologies
+- Production of low-cost hydrogen using electrochemical technologies

 - New technologies and materials for interconversion of thermal, electrical, mechanical and chemical energies